ynkt/enum/README.md

 }
 ```

-## Declare the enumerators from various data sources
+## How to declare the enumerators from various data sources

 You can use Enum without using class constants by overwriting ```getConstants()```.